ndom91/svelte-infinite/README.md

       }
       const data = await dataResponse.json()

-      // If we've received data, push it to the reactive state variable
+      // If we've successfully received data, push it to the reactive state variable if (data.items.length) {
-      // rendering our items inside the `<InfiniteLoader />` below. if (data.items.length) {
         allItems.push(...data.items)
       }